cube-drone/rt0/players-guide/src/player/generated/fool.md

 **Corruption Upgrade: Mark 3 Corruption Points on Slaughter to Unlock it.**

-* When using Laughter, you may also:
+* When using Laughter, you may instead:
    * Take 1 Corruption Point
+   * Play the Fool, but only one Minor Arcana card on Laughter
-   * Remove one of the two cards placed on Laughter from your deck forever.
+   * Remove the Minor Arcana card from your deck permanently.
    * Deal Ranged Magic Damage equal to 10 times the numerical value of the card so-removed.
    * You may not use Slaughter again this Day.